PragmaticLinux/PragmaticBuild/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# Usage

-***
-### prepare.sh
-Used to prepare the data, backup current configuration system and compress it to one file compression.
-### praginstall.sh
-Its used to install Pragmatic Linux on Guest Machine
-### build.sh
-It will build the system,compile,configure,implement feature.

-# Workflow step-by-step usability

-***